mvcisback/SSLVC/report/report.md

 \centerline{}

-After collecting a training database, the classifier discussed in section III and IV is created.
+After collecting a training database, the classifier discussed in section 3 and 4 is created.

 3D Audio Reconstruction
 -----------------------